YingZhou001/POPdemog/README.md

 >   [demographic_events] = name of the variable for demographic_events in msprime

 **Notes:**
-  + the python version should be the same as you use to install msprime.
+  + The python version should be the same as you use to install msprime.
   + The reference effective population size is set as `Ne=10,000`, for the followed plot, `N4=4*Ne=40,000`.
   + The sample size for each subpopulation is set as 1 since it is irrelevant here.

 An example:

-python tools/msprime2ms.py doc/demo1.py population_configurations migration_matrix demographic_events > msprime.demo.cmd
+python [tools/msprime2ms.py](tools/msprime2ms.py) [doc/demo1.py](doc/demo1.py) population_configurations migration_matrix demographic_events > msprime.demo.cmd